- Easy to use

 What differentiates Crowdpac from other fundraising platforms such as Revv, Anedot, and ActBlue is its emphasis on crowdfunding outsiders.
 While these other platforms may be more appropriate for examining donation data, Crowdpac is a free platform with zero startup or monthly costs.
 Simply starting a campaign takes minutes and doesn’t require technical expertise.
 Of equal or more importance to outsiders is Crowdpac’s conditional campaign pricing, which avoids upfront fundraising costs and takes pledges rather than donations – allowing outsiders to test the waters before deciding to declare candidacy.

 Crowdpac was the only online crowdfunding platform that was non-partisan, allowing independent and Republican candidates to crowdfund, while ActBlue serves solely Democrats.
-However, after the company’s former CEO Steve Hilton, a conservative commentator stepped down and a new CEO, Jesse Thomas, rose to power, the platform has announced that they’re temporarily suspending Republican campaigns to combat “Trumpism.”
+However, after the company’s former CEO Steve Hilton, a conservative commentator stepped down and new CEO Jesse Thomas filled the role, the platform has announced that they’re temporarily suspending Republican campaigns to combat “Trumpism.”

-Don’t get us wrong; we fully respect the rights of a private organization and its decisions; however, this move–propagated by the platform’s users, according to Thomas–alienates a broad demographic.
+Don’t get us wrong; we fully respect the rights of a private organization and its decisions; but this move — propagated by the platform’s users, according to Thomas — alienates a broad demographic.

 “We find ourselves grappling every day with campaigns fueled by Trumpism that skirt the thinning lines between overt hate speech and the rhetoric and actions used to stir up racial animosity legitimized by the President of the United States,” Thomas wrote in a corporate blog post.
 “For that reason, over the next 10 days, we will be suspending any fundraising campaigns on our platform featuring Republican candidates as recipients until we can figure out how to systematically confirm that those campaigns and candidates align with the values of our community in a way that Trumpism does not.”